 Loki release date: When will it premiere?

-Loki will arrive around the same time as Doctor Strange in the Multiverse of Madness, so there's a chance that the two could connect in some way.
+Loki was due to arrive around the same time as Doctor Strange in the Multiverse of Madness, so there's a chance that the two could connect in some way.
 After all, Loki is no stranger to magic and the alternate timeline that his show explores could draw the attention of a certain Sorcerer Supreme.

 Loki cast: Who will be in it?